-Using your knowledge of vectors and vector calculus as a starting point, we will learn how to represent vector operators in Einstein summation notation, and will become facile in manipulating and proving vector expressions in this format.
+Vector calculus was a major component of Math 263; using your knowledge of vectors and vector calculus as a starting point, we will learn how to represent vector operators in Einstein summation notation, and will become facile in manipulating and proving vector expressions in this format.
 Our discussion of vector operators will begin with Cartesian coordinates, but will be extended to show how vectors and vector operators can be written in any orthogonal coordinate system.
 While our results can be generalized to any curvilinear orthogonal system, we will focus on those systems used most frequently in physics: Cartesian, cylindrical and spherical coordinates.